Gaurav-B-R/Neural_Network_Experimentation_MNIST/README.md

 ## Author
 **Gaurav Bharatavalli** - [LinkedIn](https://www.linkedin.com/in/gaurav-b-r/) - [GitHub](https://github.com/Gaurav-B-R/)

-Feel free to reach out if you have any questions or suggestions!
+Feel free to reach out if you have any questions or !